Before we begin. A disclaimer.

 I can't even imagine what goes on inside huge, outdated enterprises.
 Where the work you do is soulless and monotonous.

 It's only natural.
-I actually promised to myself that if I ever hire people, I will never expect from them to care about my company the way I do.
+I actually promised to myself that if I ever hire people, I will never expect them to care about my company the way I do.
 I want them to be cool, to know that I know how they feel.
 I want them to take care of their own lives, and that will hopefully show in their work as well.

 Humans caring about their own lives, as well as bureaucracy and bottlenecks in communication between departments are what make companies slow.